sukhe/Sukhe-60-percent-keyboard-emulator/README.md

 # 60 percent keyboard emulator

-This [AutoHotkey](https://autohotkey.com/) script is designed to emulate a 60% keyboard with any traditional keyboard.
+This [AutoHotkey](https://autohotkey.com/) script is designed to emulate a 60% keyboard with any regular keyboard.

 It remaps the keys so that the navigation and auxiliary keys are available from the main alphanumeric block.